 While you may not rely on them for motivation, your teachers are an important source of information.
 During the next lesson, write down any questions you may have.
 After the lesson, pick your best question and ask it when you feel comfortable.
 Remember that most teachers like it when students ask good questions.
 If you prefer, gather some other students and ask the question together.

 When a teacher says something that sounds negative or critical, remember that all feedback can help you improve.

-1 When a teacher says something that sounds negative or critical, remember that all feedback can help you improve.
 The best way to react is to calmly ask a few questions about what to do next time, so that the feedback becomes positive.